-- Read the Vermont Driver's Manual and study for the written exam.
+- Read the Driver's License Manual and study for the written exam.

-- Bring the following documents to the nearest Department of Motor Vehicles site:
+- Bring the following documents to the South Burlington Department of Motor Vehicles site:

 - F-1 Visa (Not required for students from Canada/Mexico/adjacent islands)